corradosantoro/phidias/README.md

    - _Windows and macOS_:

          Use the proper installer provided on the official Python website
-2. Create a virtual environment, open a terminal inside the `RoboticSystems` folder and execute the following command:
+2. Create a virtual environment, open a terminal inside the `phidias` folder and execute the following command:

         python -m venv ./venv
 3. Activate the virtual environment: